v2i0s2h2/open-chat-bots/rs/sdk/README.md

 ## Overview

-Bots are server components that can interact with OpenChat, typically by sending messages, within particular _scopes_ (channels/groups/direct chats).
+Bots are server components that can interact with OpenChat, typically by sending messages, within particular _scopes_ (communities/channels/groups/direct chats) into which they are installed.

-At a mimimum, in order to be registered on OpenChat, bots must return a `bot definition` in response to an HTTP GET to the path `/bot_definition`.
+At a minimum, in order to be registered on OpenChat, bots must return a `bot definition` in response to an HTTP GET to the path `/bot_definition`.

-Within the SDK is an `api` folder which reflects the [Bot API](#bot-api) that bots provide to the OpenChat frontend, and an `oc_api` folder which reflects the [OpenChat API](#openchat-api) the OpenChat backend provides to bots.
+Within the SDK is an `api` folder which reflects the [Bot API](#bot-api) which bots provide to the OpenChat frontend, and an `oc_api` folder which reflects the [OpenChat API](#openchat-api) the OpenChat backend provides to bots.

 ## Bot API

+The Bot API defines the [bot definition](#bot-definition) which when serialised as JSON conforms to the [Bot definition _schema_](<(../../schema/bot_schema.json)>).

+It also provides a [command handler registry](#command-handler-registry) which simplifies the process of digesting JWTs to handle commands.

 ### Bot definition

-The Bot API defines the [BotDefinition](./src/api/definition.rs) which when serialised as JSON conforms to the [Bot definition _schema_](<(../../schema/bot_schema.json)>).

 ```
 pub struct BotDefinition {